cloudposse/build-harness/README.md

 This `build-harness` is a collection of Makefiles to facilitate building Golang projects, Dockerfiles, Helm charts, and more.
-It's designed to work with CI/CD systems such as Travis CI, CircleCI and Jenkins.This project is part of our comprehensive ["SweetOps"](https://docs.cloudposse.com) approach towards DevOps.
+It's designed to work with CI/CD systems such as Travis CI, CircleCI and Jenkins.

+---

+This project is part of our comprehensive ["SweetOps"](https://docs.cloudposse.com) approach towards DevOps.

-It's 100% Open Source and licensed under [APACHE2](LICENSE).
+It's 100% Open Source and licensed under the [APACHE2](LICENSE).